nbush257/cibrrig/docs/index.rst

 cibrrig documentation
 =====================
 Welcome to cibrrig's documentation!
-This is a work in progress
+This is a work in progress.
+Check update 1

 Contents
 --------